danchoi/vmail/website/bottom.markdown

 ## How to support the vmail project

 If you find vmail very useful, feel free to drop me a note to say so.
 If you have a bug to report or a good feature to suggest, please file it on the [issue tracker][1].
-Few things make this software developer happier than knowing that people find my software useful.
+Few things make this software developer happier than making good software and knowing that people find my software useful.

 [1]:https://github.com/danchoi/vmail/issues